 We are continually evaluating our setting to ensure that it is accessible to all.
-The main entrance to Longmeads house has a ramp and so does our entrance via our play area.
+The main entrance to Longmeads house has a ramp and so does our entrance via our main outdoor play area.

 We have a member of staff as Equality Named Coordinator, who continuously evaluates the accessibility of the setting.